 For those that would like to learn how to make an immediate impact on the lives of our “Pitt kiddos,” please consider joining Alexandra’s Pitt Crew.
 It’s a cool club, we promise.
 From the bottom of our hearts, thank you for visiting us today and we hope to hear from you soon.

 In the months since we went public with Alexandra’s devastating diagnosis of Pitt Hopkins Syndrome, the response from our network of friends and family has been overwhelming — in the best way possible.
-As of September 14, 2017 an amazing $23,600 has been raised to go directly to finding a cure!
+As of January 2018 an amazing $25,000 has been raised by Alexandra’s supporters…ALL of it going directly to finding a cure!
 Thank you!
 Our hearts are so happy!

 Over 225 individuals have joined her Crew, will you join next?
 Your support gives our baby girl hope and it WILL make a difference.
 I promise.
 Thank you so much for heart-warming messages, virtual hugs, in –person hugs and donations…the entire Pitt Hopkins family thanks you.